 When I entered the mindnow world, I was introduced to the concept of flexible working hours and got to know that remote work is extremely popular here.
 Trust is the foundation of success at mindnow – and it’s built from day one.
 The colleagues and the management believe in you even though they’ve never seen you before.
 Nobody is breathing down your neck and checking every move you make.
 Instead, you are encouraged to work independently and be your own boss.
 On my first day, I also learned that mistakes are allowed here.
 In fact, making mistakes is how you grow.

-Even though many people are working remotely, we organized a face to face gathering with the whole Belgrade team within the first week.
-I got to know ambitious and proactive people who are eager to learn and acquire new skills, all with the common goal to be better today than they were yesterday.
+Even though many people are working remotely, we organized a face-to-face gathering with the whole Belgrade team within the first week.
+I got to know ambitious and proactive people who are eager to learn and acquire new skills, all with the common goal of being better today than they were yesterday.
 Everyone is treated with respect and gets the chance to express ideas and everyone’s opinion is heard.
 Everything is done in teamwork and you always have someone you can rely on – which is the most important to me.